Radioactivebun0/Arduino-Dino-Game/README.md

 Connect a button from ground, to Digital pin 6.

-Thats it for the wiring :D upload the code and have fun!
+Thats it for the wiring :D Upload the code and have fun!